huaminghuangtw/Evergreen-Notes/Permanent-Notes/change-yourself-to-change-the-world.md

 > _“You have brains in your head.
 You have feet in your shoes.
 You can steer yourself any direction you choose.
 You’re on your own.
 And you know what you know.
 And YOU are the one who’ll decide where to go.” ― Dr. Seuss, [Oh, the Places You’ll Go!](https://www.goodreads.com/work/quotes/2125304)_

 > _“Be the change that you wish to see in the world.” — Mahatma Gandhi_

+> _“We must transform ourselves to transform the world.” — Grace Lee Boggs_

+> _“I always get to where I am going by walking away from where I have been.” – Winnie the Pooh_

 ---